itzJoJax/itzJoJax/README.md

 <p align="center">

-I'm a 15 year old, self taught developer, currently on my 2nd year of computer science school, from Italy.
+I'm a 15 year old, self-taught developer, currently on my 2nd year of computer science school, from Italy.
 I've always been fascinated by technology since i was a little kid, and in 5th grade i started getting into coding.
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm currently into Web Development and working on my Discord Bot.

 </p>